Updated April 22, 2020

 We have also implemented the following safety precautions and directives until it is safe for our employees to return to normal activities.

-We have imposed a temporary ban on business travel for internal meetings, external conferences, and events.
+To reduce the spread of the virus and help keep everyone safe, we have imposed a temporary ban on business travel for internal meetings, external conferences, and events.
 Air travel has been limited to business-critical need only.
-Anyone who has traveled to high-risk areas or is suspected to have been exposed during either business or personal travel is being guided to self-isolate for 14 days, seek appropriate care, and follow other guidance from global and local authorities.
+Anyone who is suspected to have been exposed during either business or personal travel is being guided to self-isolate for 14 days, seek appropriate care, and follow other guidance from global and local authorities.

-After careful consideration, we decided to transform our flagship conference this year, PegaWorld iNspire, from a live event in Boston into a virtual event on June 2, 2020.
+Similarly, after careful consideration, and with the health and wellbeing of people a primary concern, we decided to transform our flagship conference this year, PegaWorld iNspire, from a live event in Boston into a virtual event on June 2, 2020.
 It will feature great insights and powerful speakers in an easy-to-access online format that can be streamed from anywhere in the world.

 Pega workforce plans

-As Pega technology is central to the business operations of our clients, we are additionally implementing measures to help ensure no disruption to the core services our clients rely upon to maintain their own business continuity, including rotational, follow-the-sun work arrangements for our operations and support staff.
+Though our workforce is now mainly remote, our technology remains central to the business operations of our clients.
+Therefore, we have implemented measures to help ensure no disruption to the core services our clients rely upon to maintain their own business continuity, including rotational, follow-the-sun work arrangements for our operations and support staff.

 Preparing for the future

 Pega has a business continuity plan in place that outlines the steps needed to maintain essential functions and services during unexpected service disruptions or emergency events.